Lightstreamer/Lightstreamer-example-StockList-client-unity/README.md

 Check out the sources for further explanations.
 The Lightstreamer Documentation is available at: http://www.lightstreamer.com/doc<br>

 <i>NOTE: not all the functionalities of the modified Lightstreamer .NET Client Library are exposed by the classes listed above.
-You can easily expand those functionalities using the Lightstreamer .NET Client API as a reference. </i>
+You can easily expand those functionalities using the [Lightstreamer .NET Client API](http://www.lightstreamer.com/docs/client_dotnet_api/frames.html) as a reference. </i>

 For any inquiry, please email support@lightstreamer.com.

 # Build #

 The Unity 3D Development platform must be installed in order to build and run this demo.
-This package contains a modified version of the official Unity 3D demo.
+This apply to a modified version of the official Unity 3D demo.
 In particular, the "Lightning Bolt" demo (Lightning Bolt.unity file) is the one containing the modified Lightstreamer .NET Client library code.

 ## Getting started, Compile & Run ##